-- 2. In the Insert Field dialog that opens, choose the fields to insert: - a) Select Document to select variables from the local file, System to select variables from your system information, or Server to use SmartNames from the Automation Engine server.
-In that case, all Database queries defined on the server will be available, as well as all job and product parameters. - b) Choose a field Category, for example Barcodes, Date & Time... - c) In that Category, choose the Field you want to use.
-You can enter a Search key to find the Variable you're looking for. - d) If applicable, choose the Format to use for your chosen Field (see Formatting Dynamic Fields on page 262 for details),
+- 2. In the Insert Field dialog that opens, choose the fields to insert: - a) Select Local Variables to select variables from the local file, or Server Variables to use SmartNames from the Automation Engine server.
+In that case, all Database queries defined on the server will be available, as well as all job and product parameters. - b) Choose a field Category, for example Barcodes, Date & Time... - c) In that Category, choose the Field you want to use. - d) If applicable, choose the Format to use for your chosen Field (see Formatting Dynamic Fields on page 240 for details), e) When your field is completely set up, click OK.